vertexproject/synapse/docs/synapse/glossary.rst

 Fork
 ----

-Within Synpse, fork refers to the process of "copying" the data in a :ref:`gloss-view` to a new View instance.
-View specific automation, such as triggers, dmons, or cron jobs, are not copied over to the new view.
-Note that the view is not technically duplicated in full; rather a new writable :ref:`gloss-layer` is created on top of a read-only copy of the original view.

-Any changes made within a forked view can optionally be merged back in to the original view, or discarded.
+Within Synapse, forking refers to the process of creating a new, empty, writable :ref:`gloss-layer` on top of the fork's original :ref:`gloss-view`.
+The writable layer from the original view becomes read-only with respect to the fork.
+Any changes made within a forked view are made within the new writable layer.
+These changes can optionally be merged back into the original view, or discarded.
+(Note that any view-specific automation, such as triggers, dmons, or cron jobs, are **not** copied to the forked view.
+However, depending on the automation, it may be activated if / when data is merged down into the original view.

 .. _gloss-form: